cncf/servicedesk/README.md

 ### How can I use the computing infrastructure by CNCF?

 CNCF prefers projects evaluate using our [Community Cluster](https://github.com/cncf/cluster) first.
-We have partnered with the variuos providers that offer discounted or free services for the CNCF projects.
+We have partnered with the various providers that offer discounted or free services for the CNCF projects.
 For example, the CNCF projects may use the credits, [offered by Amazon Web Services for CNCF](https://www.cncf.io/announcement/2019/11/19/cloud-native-computing-foundation-receives-200000-in-credits-from-amazon-web-services-aws/) for the upstream testing, CI/CD and other purposes.
 See the [Tools](#tools) sections on this page for more details.

-To benefit from one of these offers, please submit the Service Desk ticket with the detailed descrition of the request, including the purpose, list of the desired services and a rough cost.
+To benefit from one of these offers, please submit the Service Desk ticket with the detailed description of the request, including the purpose, list of the desired services and a rough cost.

 Code being run must be 100 percent open source and must not include any sensitive data.